 - Restart the endpoint.

-To visualize the saga in Production and the plugin is not already deployed, then add the Saga Audit plugin in the same location where the saga is running and restart the endpoint.
+To temporarily start visualizing a saga in production, the Saga Audit plugin can be deployed with the endpoint hosting the saga.
+Deploy the assembly at the same location as the endpoint is running, configure it and restart the endpoint.
 Use ServiceInsight to view the visualization and when done, follow the steps above to remove the plugin and restart the service.